mb47/minigraph-barley/README.md

 This repository contains scripts used for the construction and analysis of minigraph-based graphs for version 2 of the barley pan-genome.

 Scripts are written in BASH and R and were developed and tested on Rocky Linux v8.8.
-Other Liunux distributions may be compatible but no testing has taken place in this regard.
+Other Linux distributions may be compatible but no testing has taken place in this regard.

 The scripts are organised as follows: